ISSR - International Society for Science & Religion

 The ISSR activities include conferences (most of which are open to the public), and various other research and dissemination projects.

-Michael J. Reiss (President), Fraser Watts (Executive Secretary & Past President); Harris Wiseman (Administrator).
+Michael J. Reiss (President), Fraser Watts (Executive Secretary & Past President); Anthony Nairn (Administrator).
 Executive Committee: Nancy Howell, Edward J. Larson, Russell Re Manning, Pranab Das, Celia Dean-Drummond.

 International Society for Science & Religion